-After bouncing on trotting horses for 20 years, my aging body was looking smoother ride.
-Little did I know that my search for a smooth gaited horse would lead me to a jolting discovery.
+After bouncing on non-gaited horses for 20 years, my aging body longs for a smoother ride.
+Little did I know that my search for a smooth gait would lead me to a jolting discovery.

 Natural meets UNnatural